 Welcome to Vickey's page!

 Thanks for stopping by.
-My name is Vickey, born and raised in the US, but now living in Venezuela.
-I've been raised in a christian family, married for 11 years.
-I love my hubby and son a lot.
+My name is Vickey, born and raised in the US, after that I lived a couple of years in Venezuela, but since the situation is very worse and severe, I moved back to the United States.
+I've been raised in a christian family, married for 17 years (since 2001).
+I love my hubby and son a lot!

 I'm not often here, but I try to visit your pages once in a while.